Patternmaster: Plot

-After Joachim leaves, Coransee shows up at Teray and Iray's door, and telepathically fights and nearly kills Teray.
-Coransee informs him that they are full brothers and asks him, he being his only threat as Patternmaster, if he wants to control the Pattern.
+After Joachim leaves, Coransee shows up at Teray and Iray's door, telepathically fighting and nearly killing Teray.
+Coransee informs him that they are full brothers and asks Teray, being his only threat as Patternmaster, if he wants to control the Pattern.
 Teray only wants his freedom and his own House.
-Teray refuses Coransee's deal, because he wishes to implant controls on him, and he's made an outsider in charge of the mutes.
+Teray refuses Coransee's deal, because he wishes to implant controls on him, and is subsequently made an outsider in charge of the mutes.
 Iray is no longer Teray's wife and helps him by becoming part of Coransee's household.
 Teray meets a mute woman named Suliana, badly beaten by an outsider named Jason, and calls in the resident healer, Amber, to heal her injuries.
 Teray plans to run away by educating himself about relevant terrains.
 Teray encounters a Clayark, but allows him to live and leave.
 Joachim brings a journeyman named Michael and others to Coransee's House to investigate two charges against him in an attempt to help Teray escape.
 Coransee escapes the charges by turning things around on Joachim, who could be charged for illegally trading an apprentice.
 Teray and Amber make plans to escape to Forsyth, where Michael has offered him sanctuary.

 Teray tells Iray of his plans, but she is now committed to Coransee and cannot leave.
 Teray and Amber leave, and she teaches him a quicker way to kill the Clayarks.
 Teray asks Amber to be his lead when he has his own House, but she declines, wanting to have her own House.
 Coransee and a party of ten find the pair.
 Coransee wants to take Teray to Forsyth to be judged by Rayal.
 On their travels, Teray and Amber discover that she is pregnant with his child, and Coransee tries to force them to break their link.
 Coransee and Teray telepathically fight again, and because Coransee lowers his defenses, Teray kills him.
 Teray links with the other Patternists while preparing to lead them to the Patternmaster's House.
 After they kill thousands of Clayarks, Teray finds Rayal in the Pattern.
 Rayal informs Teray that he has been waiting for him for years and has planned for Teray to succeed him, because of his healer skills.